selyunin/app3.0_docs/docs/_sources/app30_shuttle_boards.rst.txt

-Sensor Boards for BST Board 3.0
+Shuttle Boards for BST Board 3.0
 ################################

 In order to detect what sensor board is currently connected to the application